dCache/dcache/docs/TheBook/src/main/markdown/dcache-minimal-installation.md

 **NOTE**
 > [corelDomain]
 > dcache.broker.scheme = core
-> indicates that coreDomain is a core domain and if the satilite poolA will need to send a mesage to sattilite poolB   ????
+> indicates that coreDomain is a core domain and if the satilite poolA will need to connect to coreDomain to send a  a mesage to sattilite poolB.

 Now in /var/log/dcache/ there will be created a log file for each domain